i99dash docs

 The CLI creates a vanilla TS template (src/main.ts, src/index.html, manifest.json).
 If you want React / Vue, --framework react or --framework vue.
 Recipe stays vanilla so the SDK calls are visible.

-The car-status stream lives in host versions ≥ 0.0.2.
+The unified client.car controller requires host bridge v2 (SDK ≥ 5.0).
 Edit your generated manifest.json:

 {